pantheon-systems/documentation/source/content/mu-plugin.md

 <Partial file="wp_get_environment_type.md" />

 An MU-plugin can be instructed to run or perform environment-specific actions.
-Use `wp_get_environment_type` to pass the environment to the plugin.
+Use `wp_get_environment_type` to look up the current environment in a platform-neutral way.

 ## Create Your MU Plugin
 1. Create a PHP file (i.e. `your-file.php`) in the `mu-plugins` folder (`code/wp-content/mu-plugins/your-file.php`).